junxit/us-congress-code/title-13/chapter-1/sec-7.md

 ### Change of Name

-“Director of the Government Publishing Office” substituted for “Public Printer” in section catchline and text on authority of section 1301(d) of Pub.
+“Director of the Government Publishing Office” substituted for “Public Printer” in section catchline and in two places in text on authority of section 1301(d) of Pub.
 L. 113–235, set out as a note under section 301 of Title 44, Public Printing and Documents.